Trusted-Execution/.github/profile/ask_an_expert.md

   avoids the need to juggle signal handlers.
 I'm not seeing the code that does that.
 Am I missing something?
 Is this planned behavior?
 - Are there plans for any more vDSO-based SGX functions?
+- I noticed that in line 567 of v6.6.2 of /arch/x86/kernel/cpu/sgx/ioctl.c, the code throws away the return value EINIT which would have some valuable debugging data.
+The only way to see it is to enable debugging in the kernel, and even then, the program wouldn't be able to use it.
+Is there a way we can get that error number to the calling program?

 ### Answers to SGX questions
   - Question:  Is the TCS signed?
 Specifically, is the TCS.OENTRY (Offset in enclave to which control is